webmastersmith/WGU_Cloud_Computing/D329_CompTIA_Security+SY0-601/CompTIA_Security+SY0-601.md

 %

-- **Penetration Testing**:
+- **Penetration Testing**: ethical hacking.
+Systematic and authorized process of assessing an organization's information security by simulating cyberattacks.
-- **Known Environment**: Testing conducted when the tester has detailed knowledge of the target environment.
+- **Penetration Testing -Known Environment**: Testing conducted when the tester has detailed knowledge of the target environment.
-- **Unknown Environment**: Testing conducted when the tester has no prior knowledge of the target environment.
+- **Penetration Testing -Unknown Environment**: Testing conducted when the tester has no prior knowledge of the target environment.
-- **Partially Known Environment**: Testing conducted with limited knowledge of the target environment.
+- **Penetration Testing -Partially Known Environment**: Testing conducted with limited knowledge of the target environment.
-- **Rules of Engagement**: Guidelines defining the scope and limitations of a penetration test.
+- **Penetration Testing -Rules of Engagement**: Guidelines defining the scope and limitations of a penetration test.
-- **Lateral Movement**: The process of moving horizontally across a network or system, gaining access to additional resources.
+- **Penetration Testing -Lateral Movement**: The process of moving horizontally across a network or system, gaining access to additional resources.
-- **Privilege Escalation**: Elevating one's access level to gain higher privileges within a system.
+- **Penetration Testing -Privilege Escalation**: Elevating one's access level to gain higher privileges within a system.
-- **Persistence**: Establishing a lasting presence within a compromised system or network.
+- **Penetration Testing -Persistence**: Establishing a lasting presence within a compromised system or network.
+Example, backdoor from RAT.
-- **Cleanup**: Removing all traces of a penetration test or intrusion to restore the system to its original state.
+- **Penetration Testing -Cleanup**: Removing all traces of a penetration test or intrusion to restore the system to its original state.
-- **Bug Bounty**: A program where organizations offer rewards to individuals who identify and report security vulnerabilities.
+- **Penetration Testing -Bug Bounty**: A program where organizations offer rewards to individuals who identify and report security vulnerabilities.
-- **Pivoting**: The technique of using a compromised system to attack other systems within a network.
+- **Penetration Testing -Pivoting**: The technique of using a compromised system to attack other systems within a network.
+- **Passive and Active Reconnaissance**: collecting information without directly interacting with the target system or network(Passive), or collecting information with direct interaction with the target system, network, or organization(Active).
-- **Passive and Active Reconnaissance**:
-- **Drones**: Unmanned aerial vehicles used for reconnaissance and data collection.
+- **Passive and Active Reconnaissance -Drones**: Unmanned aerial vehicles used for reconnaissance and data collection.
-- **War Flying**: The practice of using drones or other means to map wireless networks from the air.
+- **Passive and Active Reconnaissance -War Flying**: The practice of using drones or other means to map wireless networks from the air.
-- **War Driving**: The act of searching for and mapping wireless networks while driving or walking.
+- **Passive and Active Reconnaissance -War Driving**: The act of searching for and mapping wireless networks while driving or walking.
-- **Footprinting**: The process of gathering information about a target network or organization.
+- **Passive and Active Reconnaissance -Footprinting**: The process of gathering information about a target network or organization.
-- **OSINT (Open-Source Intelligence)**: Collecting information from publicly available sources.
+- **Passive and Active Reconnaissance -OSINT (Open-Source Intelligence)**: Collecting information from publicly available sources.
-- **Exercise Types**:
-- **Red-Team**: A group that simulates attackers to test an organization's defenses.
+- **Pentesting Exercise Types -Red-Team**: A group that simulates attackers to test an organization's defenses.
-- **Blue-Team**: A group responsible for defending against simulated attacks and ensuring security measures are effective.
+- **Pentesting Exercise Types -Blue-Team**: A group responsible for defending against simulated attacks and ensuring security measures are effective.
-- **White-Team**: An impartial group that assesses and mediates between red and blue teams during an exercise.
+- **Pentesting Exercise Types -White-Team**: An impartial group that assesses and mediates between red and blue teams during an exercise.
-- **Purple-Team**: A collaborative approach that combines red and blue teams to work together to improve security and response capabilities.
+- **Pentesting Exercise Types -Purple-Team**: A collaborative approach that combines red and blue teams to work together to improve security and response capabilities.
 <!-- 2.0 Architecture and Design -->

 ## 2.1 Explain the importance of security concepts in an enterprise environment